The Suckless From Scratch Project

 • build only the necessary to have the most simple system

-• use ninit. (my personal init, you can use whatever you want tho)
+• use ninit.
+(SFS's official init, you can use whatever you want though)

 • a completly TTY oriented user environment, only Framebuffer/DRM Graphics. (more in: 'Post-SFS')